-Where tt is the link-level travel time with traffic on the link; tf is the free flow travel time of the link; volume is the amount of traffic on the link; capacity is the link capacity; α, β are calibration parameters (set to 0.6 and 4) and fp is the city-specific correction factor (set to 1.3 for SF, (Colak et al., 2016)). tf and capacity are calculated in Section 2.1. volume is initialised with the link-level traffic from the previous time step, or zero if in the first time step.
+where tt is the link-level travel time with traffic on the link; tf is the free flow travel time of the link; volume is the amount of traffic on the link; capacity is the link capacity; α, β are calibration parameters (set to 0.6 and 4) and fp is the city-specific correction factor (set to 1.3 for SF, (Colak et al., 2016)). tf and capacity are calculated in Section 2.1. volume is initialised with the link-level traffic from the previous time step, or zero if in the first time step.
 Within one time step, the volume (so consequently tt) of the network is updated 10 times during the iterative assignment process, which will be explained shortly.